skijeng/python-challenge/README.md

 # python-challenge

-Each main.py code and output.txt is located in the Resources folder from their respective project.
+Each main.py code and output.txt is located in the Resources folder from their respective PyPoll and PyBank projects.

+First navigate to the PyPoll and PyBank folders, then to the resources folder to locate these.

 Here is a list of sites I used for resources: